Dental Care After Your Dentist Appointment

 Scaling And Root Planing

 You will likely experience soreness after this procedure for several days.
 By doing a warm salt-water rinse 2-3 times daily, you can relieve pain while also cleansing the affected area.
 You will be able to continue to brush and floss immediately following your procedure, but you will want to exercise care.
-Any swelling or stiffness can be alleviated with a cold compress or pain-relieving medication.
-While you’re recovering you will want to avoid excessive chewing and sticky foods.
-If your pain or swelling has not subsided within a few days after the procedure then you should call us.
+A cold compress or pain-relieving medication can alleviate swelling or stiffness.
+While you're recovering, you will want to avoid excessive chewing and sticky foods.
+If your pain or swelling has not subsided within a few days after the procedure, then you should call us.

 Eating And Drinking After Your Dentist Appointment